-Opioid initiatives for 2020 focus on strategies to help prevent and combat opioid overuse among our beneficiaries through the use of cDUR.
-Safety controls will be implemented at point-of-sale, including "soft" and "hard" cDUR edits, which will both reject the claim.
-The dispensing pharmacy may override a "soft" rejection by entering the appropriate pharmacy professional service (PPS) codes upon consulting the prescriber and/or determining safe and appropriate use of the medication.
-"Hard" rejections can't be overridden at point-of-sale, and in order to request coverage of the medication(s), a coverage determination must be initiated.
-Listed below are the opioid changes that occurred in 2020, which are in line with CMS guidance on required and recommended changes to utilization management of opioid prescriptions:
+The concurrent drug utilization program aligns with CMS requirements for opioid safety edits.
+Safety controls will be implemented at the point of sale, including "soft" and "hard" concurrent drug utilization edits, which will reject opioid claims that meet certain utilization criteria.
+The dispensing pharmacy may override a "soft" rejection by entering the appropriate pharmacy professional service (PPS) codes upon consulting the prescriber and/or determining the safe and appropriate use of the medication.
+"Hard" rejections may not be overridden at the point of sale; to request coverage of the medication(s), a coverage determination must be initiated.

+The current opioid concurrent drug utilization safety edits are listed below.
+They align with CMS guidance on required and recommended utilization management of opioid prescriptions.

-- Opioid prescriptions will be limited to a maximum of a one-month supply OR a seven-day supply in opioid naïve customers.
-Cigna defines "opioid naïve" as customers who have not had an opioid medication filled within the past 120 days.
-This is a "hard" cDUR edit and will require a coverage determination for coverage under the beneficiary's Part D plan if a day supply exceeding these limits is needed. - Opioid prescriptions for customers who have claims exceeding a total of 90 MME per day AND have two or more opioid prescribers will receive a "soft" rejection at point-of-sale.
+- Opioid prescriptions will be limited to a maximum of a one-month supply OR a seven-day supply in opioid naïve patients.
+The health plan defines "opioid naïve" as patients who have not had an opioid medication filled within the past 108 days.
+This is a "hard" cDUR edit and will require a coverage determination for coverage under the beneficiary's Part D plan if a day supply exceeding these limits is needed.
+However, if the patient meets a specific exemption (including not being truly opioid-naïve, is in palliative care, has cancer, is in long-term care, or has sickle cell anemia), the dispensing pharmacist may use PPS codes to override this "hard" rejection. - Opioid prescriptions for patients who have claims exceeding a total of 90 MME per day AND have two or more opioid prescribers will receive a "soft" rejection at point-of-sale.
 A coordination of care between the prescriber and dispensing pharmacist is encouraged.
 Upon consulting the prescriber and receiving approval, the dispensing pharmacist may use pharmacy professional service (PPS) codes to override the "soft" rejection. - Opioid prescriptions will "soft" reject at point-of-sale if an interaction with a benzodiazepine is detected.
-The dispensing pharmacist may override the denial with PPS codes if the pharmacist consults with the prescriber, provides customer counseling, and/or determines that it is safe to dispense the medication(s). - Opioid prescriptions for long-acting opioid medications will "soft" reject at point-of-sale if a duplication of therapy is detected between two or more long-acting opioid medications.
-The dispensing pharmacist may override the denial with PPS codes if the pharmacist consults with the prescriber, provides customer counseling and/or determines that it is safe to dispense the opioid medication(s).
+The dispensing pharmacist may override the denial with PPS codes if the pharmacist consults with the prescriber, provides patient counseling, and/or determines that it is safe to dispense the medication(s). - Opioid prescriptions for long-acting opioid medications will "soft" reject at point-of-sale if a duplication of therapy is detected between two or more long-acting opioid medications.
+The dispensing pharmacist may override the denial with PPS codes if the pharmacist consults with the prescriber, provides patient counseling and/or determines that it is safe to dispense the opioid medication(s).